One thing I’m constantly striving to incorporate into my kitchen is less waste, and more use of all parts of vegetables.

-One such way is these colorful pickled swiss chard stems.
+And you can pickle your colorful swiss chard stems!
 Of course we love use to chard for the big leafy greens, chock full of vitamins and minerals, but what about those beautifully vivid rainbow stems?

 If you make these Spicy Pickled Swiss Chard Stems, be sure to tag me on Instagram with hashtag #heartbeetkitchen or @heartbeetkitchen!